Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Problem Setup

-Our use of a fixed normalization factor ($1/2L$) differs slightly from practical implementations in \citet{shen2023study} and \citet{wortsman2023replacing}, which often normalize by the summation of the ReLU outputs (\emph{i.e.}, $\text{ReLU}(\cdot)/\sum \text{ReLU}(\cdot)$).
-However, as argued in \citet{bai2024transformers}, both methods ensure the attention weights are non-negative and sum to $\mathcal{O}(1)$ in typical scenarios.
-Furthermore, the aforementioned experimental studies have shown that such ReLU-based activations can achieve faster speed and comparable performance to standard softmax in many vision and NLP tasks.
+where $1/2L$ is the normalization factor.
+To simplify, we reparameterize $W_K^\top W_Q \triangleq U \in \mathbb{R}^{2d \times 2d}$ and assume the value matrix is the identity transformation, \emph{i.e.}, $W_V = I$.
+Although practical implementations often normalize by the sum of ReLU outputs~\cite{shen2023study, wortsman2023replacing}, our use of a fixed $1/2L$ normalization factor ensures that the attention weights remain non-negative and sum to $\mathcal{O}(1)$ in typical scenarios~\cite{bai2024transformers}.
+Crucially, these ReLU-based attention mechanisms empirically achieve faster speed and comparable performance to standard softmax in many vision and NLP tasks.

-\textbf{Transformer Weight Structure.}\quad Given that individual samples $x^n_i$ can be characterized by two specific types of features, we abstract the real training network into two virtual networks, with the weight matrix composed of two distinct parts.
+\textit{Transformer Weight Structure:}\ Given that individual samples $x^n_i$ can be characterized by two specific types of features, we abstract the real training network into two virtual networks, with the weight matrix composed of two distinct parts.
 To simplify our analysis, we consider the simplest structure of weight $U$ as a block diagonal matrix:

-where weight $W$ operates only on $X_1$ and $V$ operates only on $X_2$.
+where the sub-matrix $W$ operates only on $X_1$ and $V$ operates only on $X_2$.

 We adopt this block diagonal structure as a key simplifying assumption for theoretical analysis.
-We acknowledge that this hard-coded decoupling is a model limitation; however, the model decomposability alone does not guarantee the emergence of two-stage behavior.
-For instance, a linear model is trivially decomposable with respect to its features yet the two-stage phenomenon would not always arise unless we carefully design the features.
-Therefore, our theoretical derivation with this architectural assumption remains meaningful, as it demonstrates that the two-stage behavior is driven by the properties of the features, not the architectural decoupling itself.
-Furthermore, while our analysis assumes a perfectly block-diagonal structure for tractability, our conclusions are robust to small off-diagonal elements, which would act as minor perturbations to the learning dynamics without fundamentally changing the two-stage phenomenon.
+It is crucial to note that the model decomposability alone does not guarantee the emergence of two-stage behavior.
+For instance, a standard linear model is naturally decomposable across orthogonal features, yet it learns them simultaneously unless driven by highly specific feature variances.
+Therefore, our theoretical derivation with this architectural assumption remains meaningful, as it demonstrates that the two-stage behavior is driven by the properties of features, rather than the architectural decoupling.

 This structure exhibits a strong property of linear decomposability over the model output, \emph{i.e.}, by disentangling, the two new predictions with features $X_1$ and $X_2$ maintain a similar formulation to the original ones: